 General Revenue Corporation (GRC) is a student loan servicing company and debt collection agency located in Mason, Ohio.
 GRC is a subsidiary of Navient Corporation.
-They specialize in the recovery of defaulted student loan debt and consumer loans.

 You may see GRC listed on your credit report as a collections account.
 This can happen if you forgot to pay a bill or your student loans and your account was sent to a debt collector.

 General Revenue Corporation specializes in the recovery of defaulted student loan debt, consumer loans, and other delinquent debts.

 Is General Revenue Corporation legit or a scam?